 We have stayed in Montmartre 3 times now and it’s one of those iconic Paris neighborhoods that is overcrowded during the day but virtually deserted prior to 7 am every day.
 Being out at this time also gives me a chance to see if there are any family activities in the area.
 Exploring Montmartre is a must and one of the many Paris budget travel idea’s

 What to see in Montmartre

-Once you get past the butte (Hill) of Montmartre you would not even know you were in a big city.
-It had a real village feeling on the backside of Sacre Cour.
-I am sure most tourists never get any further in Montmartre than Sacré-Coeur and well who could blame them it’s a magnificent church.
-There is charming little streets, stairways and kids playgrounds dotted all around.
+Once you get past the Butte (Hill) of Montmartre you would not even know you were in a big city.
+It had a real village feeling on the backside of Sacre Coeur.
+I am sure most tourists never get any further in Montmartre than Sacré-Coeur and well who could blame them?
+It’s a magnificent church.
+There are charming little streets, stairways and kids playgrounds dotted all around.
 Montmartre even has its own winery on a small section of the hill behind Sacré-Coeur.

 Where to stay in Montmartre

 Located in Paris, Montmartre Apartments offers self-catering accommodation opposite the Sacré-Coeur Basilica.
 Some of the accommodations have free WiFi and free bikes are available to guests.
 The property is 500 metres from Pigalle.
 We have stayed at these apartments and can certainly recommend them.For the latest prices and booking information CLICK this button